How to Schedule Your Jobs Accurately Using Milestone Dates

 Step 2: Decide what your project milestones are

-The essence of milestone dates is to break down projects into key timeframes phases.
-As such, a milestone date is a marker that shows the most current date of each marked phase.
+The essence of milestone dates is to break down projects into key timeframe phases.
+As such, a milestone date is a marker that shows the most current date of each phase.
 Typically, a project has five phases: initiation, planning, execution, monitoring and control, and closure.
 So, at exactly what point do you add a milestone date?

 You add a milestone once you’ve completed all tasks relating to a project phase.
 For instance, if the last step in the project initiation stage entails completing the project charter.
 This is where you should place your milestone to show that you’re exiting initiation and moving to the planning stage.